Dhruv-Raichand/devlink-backend/homework.md

 - Install jsonwebtoken
 - In login API, after email and password validation, create a JWT token and send it to user in cookies
 - read the cookies inside your profile API and find the logged in user
+- userAuth middleware
+- Add the userAuth middleware in profile API and a sendConnectionRequest API
+- Set the expiry of JWT token And cookies to 7 days